What is Route?

 Our respondents answer over 250 questions, across 19 categories.
 These answers can be used in the planning process.

 The target audience criteria are defined by the questions that Route asks its respondents.
-These are set by Route’s Action Group.
+These are set by Route’s Methodology Action Group.
 Each year, in July, we review the two questionnaires.
-If you would like to make a recommendation, please inform the Action Group member at your company (or for non-underwriters, your Outsmart or IPAO representative).
+If you would like to make a recommendation, please inform the Committee member at your company (or for non-underwriters, your Outsmart or IPAO representative).
 However, there is no guarantee that it can be accommodated, owing to necessary constraints.

 Ipsos MediaCT undertake the research fieldwork and probability modelling, and oversee the development of the overall study.